gsoules/MkDocs/digital-archive/docs/user/how-to-search.md

 ![advanced search](how-to-search-6.jpg)

-The screenshot below shows the results of the Advanced Search shown above.
+The screenshot below shows the results of the Advanced Search above.
 Notice that no facets are selected, but you could still use them.
 For example, you could choose the `Southwest Harbor` facet to narrow the results to display only items from that town that meet the criteria above.